Set up external auth

 Set up authentication and authorization (AuthN/AuthZ) for the Gloo UI by using OpenID Connect (OIDC) and Kubernetes role-based access control (RBAC).

-The Gloo Mesh API server has its own external auth service built in.
-This way, you can manage external auth for the Gloo UI separately from the external auth that you set up for your application networking policies.
+The Gloo API server has its own external auth service built in that you can use to manage external auth for the Gloo UI.

 The Gloo UI runs as a deployment in the management cluster.
 By default, anyone with access to the management cluster can view the UI.

 To control who can view the Gloo UI, you can set up OIDC authentication.
 The Gloo UI supports OIDC authentication from common identity providers (IdPs) such as Google, Okta, and Auth0.

 The overall process is described in the following diagram.